(My parents on their wedding day circa 1940s.)

 But though I fight, I am leaving him--slipping away.

 He must withstand this.
 He must be strong.
 I will give him strength.
-I sneer up at him.
+I frown at him, with soft eyes.
 Don't let it win.
 Have faith.
 Our love is stronger.
 I tell him with my eyes.

 "May I kiss you?"
 He is always a gentleman.